Safety and maintenance

 - Make the lock and bike hard to move around the bike stand when locked

-You can buy a gold standard D lock for just £10 from our travel centres at Birmingham New Street Station, Wolverhampton Bus Station or at any of our Love your bike sessions around the region.
+You can buy a gold standard D lock for just £10 from our travel centres at Birmingham New Street Station, Wolverhampton Bus Station.
 To get the discounted lock just show a valid public transport ticket.

 Regularly check your bike for minor repairs and maintenance to avoid costly repairs in the future.
 Visit our Bike Maintenance Guide for step-by-step instructions to carry our basic bike care.